 More specifically, the course guide serves as a departmental policy handbook, intended to fulfill our sacred responsibilities and duties to our students, staff, and faculty.
 Oftentimes, students and others interested in our programs ask if the Department has a policy handbook with information about the Department, faculty, staff, students, requirements for graduation, employment opportunities for students, etc. These constant inquiries coupled with our commitment to ensuring an effective department as well as quality education for our students necessitated the writing and adoption of the course guide.
 The guide is more detailed and answers all the questions students may have.
 It will help students easily plan and monitor the courses they are required to do in order to graduate in time.

-Here is the Student Course Guide for you to download and have a copy for yourself or just read it online.
+Here is the Department Revised Course Guide for you to download and have a copy for yourself or just read it online.